 API Client Basics

-CotomyApi represents Cotomy's API layer.
-It does not interact with
+CotomyApi is Cotomy's API layer.
+It does not update UI unless you connect it explicitly.

 Cotomy provides an API client that can be used independently of forms.
 Use this when you need to: